 Consistency is Key

 Have you ever paid attention to the consistency of your batter?
 It should be a little tacky, sticking slightly to your fingers.
 If it’s too soft, your cookies will be flat.
 Add flour a few teaspoons at a time and mix well until your batter is slightly stiff and tacky.

 Be careful not to add too much flour, though; if it’s too sticky, your cookies will be hard when they cool.
-At that point, there’s nothing way to recover except to serve them with lots of milk!
+At that point, there’s no way to recover except to serve them with lots of milk!